How to Make a French Cleat

 What Kind of Saw Can You Use?

 It’s important to make sure the cut is straight.
-If the cut is not straight, the cleats may not fully contact each other.
-The result is a french cleat that may not be as strong as it could be.
+Otherwise, the cleats may not fully contact each other, resulting in a joint that might not be as strong as it could be.

 Also, if the cut is not straight, the object you’re trying to hang might not be level.